 In 2017, in a collaborative effort between the Centro Studi e Documentazione della Cultura Armena, the Fondazione Venezia per la Ricerca sulla Pace (VeRiPa), Venice Art Factory, the United Nations High Commission for Refugees, and Radio Ca' Foscari, Debra developed a month-long program entitled Dropping Seeds that centered around her installation at the Centro Studi and a poets' residency curated by the poet Efe Duyan at VeRiPa's headquarters in an ex-convent.
 The project was conceived as an exchange between the image and the word about persisting legacies of genocide and giving refuge.

 Among honors conferred, Debra has been a three time recipient of a residency fellowship from the Yaddo Corporation in Saratoga Springs, New York and the recipient of a Puffin Foundation grant.

 Debra has been regularly invited to lecture and conduct workshops as well as serve as visiting critic and mentor at European and American universities, including: Università Ca' Foscari Venezia, Italy; Pratt Institute, Rome program, Italy; Università Iuav di Venezia, Venice, Italy; Università di Ferrara, Ferrara, Italy; New York University, Steinhardt School, Venice program, Italy; Università di Roma “La Sapienza,” Rome, Italy; Istituto Europeo di Design, Venice, Italy; Transart Institute, Linz, Austria (now Berlin / New York); University of Pennsylvania, Philadelphia, PA.

-The following journalists and scholars have written about her work: Paolo Balmas (Il Segno, Quadri & Scultura), Angelo Capasso (Tema Celeste), Riccardo Caldura, Orsola Casagrande (Il Manifesto), Martina Cavallarin, Serena De Domenicis (Arte e Critica), Linda De Santis (La Repubblica), Pericle Guaglianone (Exibart), Agnes Kohlmayer, Patrizia Magli, Elide Pittarello, among others.
+The following journalists and scholars have written about her work: Paolo Balmas (Il Segno, Quadri & Scultura), Riccardo Caldura, Angelo Capasso (Tema Celeste), Daniele Capra (Exibart), Orsola Casagrande (Il Manifesto), Martina Cavallarin, Serena De Domenicis (Arte e Critica), Linda De Santis (La Repubblica), Pericle Guaglianone (Exibart), Agnes Kohlmayer, Patrizia Magli, Elide Pittarello, among others.